wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/introduction.md

 Suppose you work as a Microsoft Teams administrator for a large multi-national organization.
 You’ve successfully deployed Microsoft Teams across your organization, and now you need to set up and configure Microsoft Teams to support your users’ accessibility needs.

-In this module, you will learn how to support accessibility in Microsoft Teams meetings and calls.
+In this module, you'll learn how to support accessibility in Microsoft Teams meetings and calls.

 By the end of this module, you be able to: